Chatloy/Interactive-Lab-Hub/Lab 3/README.md

 \*\**your answer here*\*\*

 First, I think after the adjustment and optimization, the text-to-speech fucntion worked fine.
 However, the words recognition could be little hard for the device.
-Moreover, I adjusted the structrue to reduce the ask-and-answer part for it is hard to figure out when is the best time to say the prompt and how long the device will react to it.
+Moreover, I adjusted the structrue to reduce the ask-and-answer part because it is hard to figure out when is the best time to say the prompt and how long the device will react to it. <br>
+Another missing part of this system is the intelligent asking and answering part.
+That is to say, the device is currently unable to answer the questions which I have't prepared answers for it.
+I tried to use the speech_to_text.sh to help with controlling the device with my voice but it is hard to recognize each word right.
+So I have to set up the prepared answer for each question.
+But it could interact with users.

 ### What worked well about the controller and what didn't?

 \*\**your answer here*\*\*
+I set up two controllers for the system.
+One is the button which is very stable and well-functioning in each condition.
+The other one is voice controlling which performs poorly.
+For the device couldn't get what I am trying to say each time.

 ### What lessons can you take away from the WoZ interactions for designing a more autonomous version of the system?
 \*\**your answer here*\*\*
+Currently the voice input rely on WoZ interaction.
+But it fullfils the need of learning user's voice behavior.
+Maybe for future autonomous version, voice controlling would perform better with more advanced models.

 ### How could you use your system to create a dataset of interaction?
 What other sensing modalities would make sense to capture?
 \*\**your answer here*\*\*
+Another modalities to capture is image recognition.
+It would be helpful for the device to obtain the content of to-do-list by capturing the screenshot of the to-do-list instead of current method which requires the user input each time.<br>
+As for more interaction related to the weather, I could also create a word dataset, it would recored and anaylze the user's wording related to whether to move forward to the exact temperature and suggestions for outfit or not.
+The word frequency and ordering should be reflected in the dataset.